 But there is another lesson we can learn from behavioral economics, which is that the way people respond to choices is heavily influenced by the way choices are framed.
-Related to annuitization, economist Jeffrey Brown, who has done considerable research on annuities, has led studies using surveys of individuals to demonstrate that annuitization holds much more appeal when presented in a "consumption" framework rather than as an "investment."4 Other survey research led by economist John Beshears has demonstrated that framing SPIAs in terms of total lifetime income tilts choices heavily in favor of inflation-adjusted SPIAs over level-pay versions.5 This result contrasts sharply with actual sales where level-pay SPIAs dominate.
+Related to annuitization, economist Jeffrey Brown, who has done considerable research on annuities, has led studies using surveys of individuals to demonstrate that annuitization holds much more appeal when presented in a "consumption" framework rather than as an "investment."
+4 Other survey research led by economist John Beshears has demonstrated that framing SPIAs in terms of total lifetime income tilts choices heavily in favor of inflation-adjusted SPIAs over level-pay versions.5 This result contrasts sharply with actual sales where level-pay SPIAs dominate.
 So we should not necessarily accept the lack of appeal for SPIAs as inevitable.

 My personal view is that the annuity puzzle is more a reflection of the aversion of those responsible for selling or distributing the products than buyer aversion and that attempts by economists to explain the puzzle have focused too much on consumers and not enough on the intermediaries.
 When it comes to annuities, most people buy what they are sold; the corollary is that they don't buy what they aren't sold.
-For the particular products ideas I have presented, we need to focus on distribution barriers and how they might be overcome.
+For the particular products ideas I have presented above, we need to focus on distribution barriers and how they might be overcome.

-Here are brief comments on distribution channel barriers:
+Brief comments on distribution channel barriers follow:

-- Investment companies such as Vanguard, Fidelity Investments or Charles Schwab typically have a bias against products that reduce assets under management, characteristic of both Social Security delay and SPIA purchase. - Retail financial professionals including insurance agents and stock brokers generally prefer more complex products with sales pizzazz like variable annuities and indexed annuities, or active investment solutions that generate more broker income. - Financial planners tend to rely purely on strategies involving systematic withdrawals from savings rather than utilizing annuities. - Employers and plan sponsors, with a few exceptions, are concerned with any offerings that could create legal liability or add complexity to a basic 401(k) approach. - The United States' strong bias against government programs that compete with or supplant private market activities prevents implementation of pension plans such as the UK's National Employment Savings Trust (NEST) retirement system. - Robo-advisers like Betterment or Personal Capital have so far focused on accumulation rather than retirement and lack the financial resources to build strong name recognition through advertising and promotion. - Direct distribution, through a do-it-yourself approach, should be feasible with simplified product choices; however, it will be difficult to overcome the pervasive belief that financial stuff is too complicated for DIY.
+- Investment companies such as Vanguard, Fidelity Investments or Charles Schwab typically have a bias against products that reduce assets under management, characteristic of both Social Security delay and SPIA purchase. - Retail financial professionals including insurance agents and stock brokers generally prefer more complex products with sales pizzazz like variable annuities and indexed annuities, or active investment solutions that generate more broker income - Financial planners tend to rely purely on strategies involving systematic withdrawals from savings rather than utilizing annuities. - Employers and plan sponsors, with a few exceptions, are concerned with any offerings that could create legal liability or add complexity to a basic 401(k) approach. - The United States' strong bias against government programs that compete with or supplant private market activities prevents implementation of pension plans such as the UK's National Employment Savings Trust (NEST) retirement system.